KhronosGroup/glTF/specification/2.0/README.md

 `TEXCOORD`, `COLOR`, `JOINTS`, and `WEIGHTS` attribute semantic property names must be of the form `[semantic]_[set_index]`, e.g., `TEXCOORD_0`, `TEXCOORD_1`, `COLOR_0`.
 Client implementations must support at least two UV texture coordinate sets, one vertex color, and one joints/weights set.
 Extensions can add additional property names, accessor types, and/or accessor component types.

-All indices for indexed attribute semantics must start with 0 and be continuous positive integers: `TEXCOORD_0`, `TEXCOORD_1`, etc. Indices should not use leading zeroes to pad the number of digits, and clients are not required to support more indexed semantics than described above.
+All indices for indexed attribute semantics must start with 0 and be continuous positive integers: `TEXCOORD_0`, `TEXCOORD_1`, etc. Indices must not use leading zeroes to pad the number of digits, and clients are not required to support more indexed semantics than described above.

 > **Implementation note:** Each primitive corresponds to one WebGL draw call (engines are, of course, free to batch draw calls).
 When a primitive's `indices` property is defined, it references the accessor to use for index data, and GL's `drawElements` function should be used.
 When the `indices` property is not defined, GL's `drawArrays` function should be used with a count equal to the count property of any of the accessors referenced by the `attributes` property (they are all equal for a given primitive).